 It is the policy of Unity House of Cayuga Co.
 Inc. to identify, report, investigate and review all untoward events, situations, significant incidents and allegations of abuse to persons served in accordance with the Justice Center Regulations, OPWDD Part 624 and 625 regulations, OMH 524 regulations and OASAS 836 regulations.
 All information and investigative materials related to incidents will be handled in a confidential manner.
 This policy will be made known to all persons served, parents, guardians, correspondents or advocates; and to employees, Board of Directors, interns, volunteers, consultants and contractors upon admission/employment and annually.
-This will be done through training, and/or by providing a copy of the policy.
+This will be done through training, and/or by providing a copy of the policy and is accessible on the agency website.